LouieCRK/warzone-stats/README.md

-# warzone-stats
+# Warzone Stats
-Android application for tracking statistics in Call of Duty: Modern Warfare (Warzone)
+An Android application to track player/match statistics in Call of Duty: Modern Warfare (Warzone)